Take the first major step in your career

 - bursaries, grants and prizes to support research, learning and development

-Find out more about the benefits of joining the IBMS here.
+For more details about the benefits of joining the IBMS visit our member benefits page.

 Who can join?

-- hold a UK Honours degree (BSc Hons) in a biomedical science related subject, or
+- UK Honours degree (BSc Hons) in a biomedical science related subject

-- be HCPC Registered and have one year's professional experience at Honours degree level
+- HCPC Registration and one year's professional experience at Honours degree level

 How to join